volodymyroliinyk/go-joplin-autotagger/README.md

      - Copy the Authorization token from there.
      - Make sure Joplin Desktop is running when you run the script.
 2. Go script configuration
-   - Open the joplin_tagger.go file and replace the stub with your real token:
+    - Open the main.go file and replace the stub with your real token:
     ```
     // JOPLIN API CONFIGURATION
     const (